nhxv/task-manager/README.md

 Admin account can:
 - create, view, edit, delete, and assign task to employees
 - view, delete, and search for task archives
-- view all employees and delete employees
+- view and delete employees
 - edit personal information

 Employee account can: